atedesch1/crustyring/README.md

 - docker
 - docker-compose

-In order to run the DHT with docker you must first build the images.

 To build and run the registry and DHT node images run inside the root directory:
 ```bash
 docker-compose -f clusters/docker-compose.yml up --build